-- 1. A general table discussion of the tract geology and the characteristics of the deposit type would often result in the group identifying characteristics of the tract that were favourable for the deposit type.
-All available information sources would be used during this step, such as MINFILE, geochemistry, geology, geophysics and personal knowledge. - 2.
-The group would identify any known occurrences of the deposit type being estimated from MINFILE.
+- 1) A general table discussion of the tract geology and the characteristics of the deposit type would often result in the group identifying characteristics of the tract that were favourable for the deposit type.
+All available information sources would be used during this step, such as MINFILE. geochemistry, geology, geophysics and personal knowledge. - 2) The group would identify any known occurrences of the deposit being estimated from type MINFILE.
 Care was taken to properly include these known occurrences.
-So long as an occurrence did not have defined resources, it influenced the estimates of undiscovered deposits.
-If it had significant known resources but was not expected to be enlarged through additional exploration by at least the amount of the digital deposit model median tonnage, it was excluded because the resources would be If there was an counted as inventory. opportunity for a deposit to be increased in size by at least the amount of the median tonnage for the deposit model type, an estimate for this additional amount could be considered in estimators' evaluation.
-In this case, the already known resources would be considered as inventory and the potential new resources possible through additional exploration would be considered as potential resources.
+So long as an occurrence did not have defined resources, it was included in the estimates of undiscovered If it had significant deposits.

+known resources but was not expected to be enlarged through additional exploration by at least the amount of the digital deposit model median tonnage, it was excluded because the resources would be counted as inventory.
+If it was felt that there was an opportunity for the deposit to be increased in size by at least the amount of the median tonnage, an estimate for this additional amount could be considered in estimators' evaluation.
+In this already known case. the resources would be considered as inventory and the potential new resources possible through additional exploration would be considered as potential resources.